lowlandtech/businessplan/Node.md

 client.Wallets.First().Keys;
 client.Wallets.First().Account.Transactions; // all transactions monitored by this account ...
 client.Database.SmartContracts; // all known smartcontracts by this node ...
-client.Database.Cards; // all private and public smartcontract metadata ...
+client.Database.Notes; // all private and public smartcontract metadata ...
 ````

-The unit of work will be a unified interface to manipulate the node data and all manipulations on it are either extension methods hanging off ILowlandTechClient or are of IAction methods that are executed by the wallet job manager.
+The client will be a unified interface to manipulate the node data and all manipulations on it are either extension methods hanging off ILowlandTechClient or are of IAction methods that are executed by the wallet job manager.